Atharva120404/YOLO/DCBLOG.md

 ### Static Load Balancing Algorithms

 Static load balancing involves predetermined assignment of tasks or resources without considering real-time variations in the system.
-This approach relies on a fixed allocation of workloads to servers or resources, and it doesn’t adapt to changes during runtime.
+This approach relies on a fixed allocation of workloads to servers or resources, and it doesn't adapt to changes during runtime.

 - **Round Robin**: Distributes requests in a circular order across servers.
 - **Weighted Round Robin**: Assigns weights to servers based on their capacity; servers with higher weights receive more requests.